Unallocated/UAS-Sign/README.md

 Message Attributes
 ------------------
-The server accepts JSON data for POST and PUT requests with attributes from the table below.
+The server accepts JSON formatted data for POST and PUT requests and will return JSON formatted data on all requests that return data.

+###Client Attributes

+The attributes in the table below are set by the client in POST or PUT requests.

 | Attribute  | Required | Valid values                                                    | Effect                                                     |
 |------------|----------|-----------------------------------------------------------------|------------------------------------------------------------|